 Horngren, C., Datar, S., Rajan, M., Maguire, W., and Tan, R., (2017), Cost Accounting, A Managerial Emphasis, 3rd edition, Pearson Australia.
 In addition to the textbook and recommended book, students should consult researched-based readings relevant to various topics in the unit.
 From time to time you may find it useful to consult business newspapers, magazines, professional journals and other textbooks dealing with management accounting and control issues.

 Submission of assessment items

 In order to pass this unit, students must obtain at least 50% of the available marks and obtain at least 40% in the final exam.

-Attendance in lectures and tutorials is recommended strongly.
-Past experience indicates that students who do not attend lectures and tutorials regularly face difficulties in passing the subject as topics considered in lectures and tutorials may go beyond the treatment given in your textbook and recorded lectures.
-In most of the tutorial classes the relevant lecture topics will be summarised and discussed again.
-Please note that participation and engagement in the unit will be assessed and marked.
+Attendance in lectures and tutorials/workshops is recommended strongly.
+Past experience indicates that students who do not attend lectures and tutorials/workshops regularly face difficulties in passing the subject as topics considered in lectures and tutorials/workshops may go beyond the treatment given in your textbook and recorded lectures.
+In most of the tutorial/workshop classes the relevant lecture topics will be summarised and discussed again.

-In order to facilitate the management of the unit, students' attendances and participation in lectures and in tutorials will be monitored and recorded throughout the semester.
+In order to facilitate the management of the unit, students' attendances and participation in lectures and in tutorials/workshops will be monitored and recorded throughout the semester.

 Required IT skills